Nikolay Martsenko: Early career

 Born in Krasnoyarsk, Martsenko started his racing career at the age of eleven in amateur Russian touring car championships.
 Since sixteen he participated in various Formula Three championships including German Formula Three Championship, Finnish Formula Three Championship and North European Zone Formula 3 Cup.

 Formula Three

 His German Formula Three campaign started in 2009 with four races in Trophy Classes at Oschersleben for Jenichen Motorsport.
 For the next season Martsenko graduate into Cup Class with Max Travin Racing Team, for which he raced in Finnish Formula Three Championship and North European Zone Formula 3 Cup.
 In 2011 he stayed in series in the same team, amassing nine points with the best result — finish on fourth place at Assen.

 Formula Renault 3.5 Series

 For 2012 Max Travin Racing Team planned to enter the championship with Martsenko as one of drivers.
 But the team was rejected from final entry list.
 After this Max Travin Racing and Martsenko joined forces with BVM Target for his debut in the series.

+GP3 Series

+In 2014, Martsenko joined Hilmer Motorsport for two rounds of the GP3 Series.
+He did not score in any of the four races.